giovanebribeiro/node-taglog/README.md

 {
  ...
  "taglog": {
-    "lineFormat": "* %h %s", // the line format for 'git-log --pretty'.
-This is the default option "tagPrefix": "v", // the tag prefix.
-This is the default option.
-    "tagTitle": "Custom release version title %s" // some custom title for the tag message. '%s' is replaced by the new tag name.
+    "lineFormat": "* %h %s", /*the line format for 'git-log --pretty'.
+This is the default option*/ "tagPrefix": "v", /*the tag prefix.
+This is the default option.*/ "tagTitle": "Custom release version title %s" /*some custom title for the tag message. '%s' is replaced by the new tag name.
-                                                  // The default option is: 'Release version <new_tag_name>' },
+                                                    The default option is: 'Release version <new_tag_name>'*/ },
   "scripts": {
     "build": "npm version --no-git-tag-version ",